Family Law in Massachusetts

 Other Legal Protections for Same-Sex Couples

-Short of entering into a civil marriage, a civil union, a registered domestic partnership or some other sanctioned legal status, what steps can a couple take to safeguard their legal relationship in Massachusetts?
+Short of entering into a civil marriage, what steps can a couple take to safeguard their legal relationship in Massachusetts?

 - Health Care Proxy: Since medical care providers look to next-of-kin to make health care decisions for an incapacitated individual, an unmarried person must appoint a health care proxy if he or she wishes another person to make those decisions instead of the family member.
 Under Mass.
 Gen. Laws, chap.
 201D, a person may appoint a health care agent to make decisions for him or her upon incompetence.
 This can be revoked at any time by creating a new health care proxy or by a clear expression of revocation.
 People often give a copy of the health care proxy to their doctors and sometimes to family members.